heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __aes128_decrypt (input, key)__

-AES decrypt input with the key.
+AES-128 CFB decrypt input with the key.
 Key must be 16 bytes long.
+If a non-CFB mode of operation is required use the equivalent Go runtime functions instead.

 _Parameters_